Language

 Using the Color Reference Table

-The comprehensive reference table at the bottom provides a quick lookup for all resistor color codes.
-Each row displays the color swatch alongside its digit value, multiplier, tolerance, and temperature coefficient — perfect for learning the color code system or quick verification.
+The reference table at the bottom is a quick lookup for every resistor color code.
+Each row shows the color along with its digit, multiplier, tolerance, and temperature coefficient.

 Features